adrien50/hoe-loancredit-risk/README.md

 ### Home Credit Default Risk
 ### Can you predict how capable each applicant is of repaying a loan?
-#### During my internship at datamites, I worked on that project for which I have received grade B+
+#### During my internship at datamites, I worked on that project for which I have received grade

 ### Problem statement